hasura/graphql-engine/manual/auth/index.rst

 Hasura Auth
 ===========

-Hasura Auth APIs lets you create, authenticate and manage user accounts on your Hasura project.
+The Hasura ``Auth microservice`` provides APIs which let you create, authenticate and manage user accounts on your Hasura project.
 It also lets you manage sessions and roles for users.

 Once a user is registered (or signed-up) on Hasura, the Auth microservice attaches a ``Hasura